digital-assets-data/slate/source/index.html.md

 ## Order Book Metrics

-Digital Assets Data calculates a variety of metrics based on order book snapshots, such as spread, depth, resiliency, and slippage.
+NYDIG calculates a variety of metrics based on order book snapshots, such as spread, depth, resiliency, and slippage.
 These metrics are calculated at a variety of different levels based on percentages or the number of price levels.

 ```graphql
 {